 Not only will you use your cold pack for the first 48 to 72 hours after the injury, but you should also use it during other stages of the healing process.
 Some examples include...

 - If you have a job that requires you to place some demands on your injured hip.
-If that is the case, use cold therapy immediately following work and if the opportunity allows - use it for 15 to 20 minutes during lunch or another break time.
+If that is the case, apply cold immediately following work and if the opportunity allows - use it for 15 to 20 minutes during lunch or another break time.

 Having a Cold Compress or Ice Pack available at home to use if and when the need arises is helpful.
 Many of you already do so.

-Many people over-focus on cold therapy while ignoring the most critical aspect to healing - nourishing the injured tissues with a healthy supply of blood flow needed to repair and rebuild the injured tissues.
-This leads to the most important recommendation...
+However, it is not uncommon to over-focus on cold while ignoring the most critical aspect to healing - nourishing the injured tissues with a healthy supply of blood flow needed to repair and rebuild the injured tissues.
+This leads to the most important stage ...